Hodge level for weighted complete intersections: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective $n$-dimensional variety defined over the field of complex numbers.
 Hodge numbers of $X$ are among its most basic invariants.
 Thus it is interesting to understand the situation when they satisfy some minimality conditions.
-Besides being interesting on their own, such varieties usually carry some fine structure that satisfies certain restrictions reflected in the properties of Hodge numbers.

 \begin{definition} We say that $X$ is \emph{$\QQ$-homologically minimal}, if its Hodge numbers are as small as possible, that is, the same as those of the $n$-dimensional projective space. \end{definition}